 Ways To Get Past Insecurities About Your Looks

 People who aren't happy with their social situation usually have insecurities.
 One area they can be unsure about is their appearance.
 Of course it's hardly just socially awkward types who have these kinds of doubts.
-Most of us have had insecurities about our attractiveness at one time or another.
+Most of us have been insecure about our attractiveness at one time or another.

 This longer article gives many suggestions about how you can become more confident about how you look.
 A topic like this needs a couple of disclaimers:

-- Many of the suggestions below are broad, and while this article can bring them to your attention and let you know they might be useful, it can't possibly go into detail about how to implement them.
+- Many of the suggestions below are broad overviews - While this article can bring them to your attention and let you know they might be useful, it can't possibly go into detail about how to implement them.
 Countless books and websites have been written about some of these topics.

-- Each reader's mileage will vary about which suggestions they'll find helpful or not.
-One reason is because looks-related insecurities have different causes.
-Some people's are more straightforward and surface-level.
-They're insecure about, say, having bad skin, because they really do have bad skin.
+- Each reader's mileage will vary about which suggestions they'll find helpful or not - One reason is because looks-related insecurities have different causes.
+Some people's are more straightforward and surface level.
+They're insecure about, say, having bad skin, because they really do have stubborn acne.
 If they woke up tomorrow with a clear complexion their worries would vanish.
 Other people's insecurities come from a deeper sense of low self-esteem and feelings of unworthinesss.
 Other issues, like perfectionism or a need to be in control, may come into play.
 If they suddenly transformed into a model they'd still find things about their appearance to dislike, or their self-doubts would just shift somewhere else.

 Having realistic goals for becoming more secure about your looks

-- ...to have a balanced, healthy view on looks in general.
-You don't think that looks are everything or that looking less-than-perfect makes you worthless.
+- Have a balanced, healthy view on looks in general - You don't think that looks are everything or that looking less than perfect makes you worthless.

-- ...have a view of your appearance that's ultimately positive and optimistic, but also grounded and realistic.
-For example, like "I know I'm on the shorter side for a guy, but aside from that I'm still pretty cute.
+- Have a view of your appearance that's ultimately positive and optimistic, but also grounded and realistic - For example, "I know I'm on the shorter side for a guy, but aside from that I'm still pretty cute.
 Not a hunky god, but very decent, especially if I dress well.
-I know my look isn't for everyone, but enough people are into me that my dating life isn't going to suffer if I put myself out there ." or "I realize I wasn't born with the best features.
+I know my look isn't for everyone, but enough people are into me that my dating life isn't going to suffer if I put myself out there" or, "I realize I wasn't born with the best features.
 I'm alright with that.
 My life is in a good place otherwise, and I've learned if I carry myself with confidence and show my personality, I can still make a great impression on people."
 If we tell ourselves we're super hot when we clearly aren't, we know we're b.s.'ing ourselves.
-Our minds like and can accept more sensible, middle-ground messages.
+Our minds prefer and can accept more sensible, middle ground messages.

-Depending on how deep-seated your insecurities are, you may never fully get rid of them.
-Sometimes if we absorb messages early enough in life we never fully shake them.
+Depending on how deep seated your insecurities are, you may never fully get rid of them, at least without a lot of therapy.
+Sometimes if we absorb messages early enough in life it's very hard to completely shake them off.
 You can meet people who have been in shape for decades, but who still inwardly feel like the fat kid, because they were chubby in middle school.
-However, you can get to a point where your self-doubts don't outwardly hinder you, and they're reduced to a hidden nagging feeling you sometimes get.
+However, you can get to a point where your self doubts don't outwardly hinder you, and they're reduced to a hidden nagging feeling you sometimes get.

 With all that preamble out of the way, here are the actual suggestions: